LsTam91/elitist_constrained_es/README.md

     - direct interface via `fmin_con`
 - Test problems with display utilities
 - A second version of the (1+1)-CMA-ES for constrained optimisation with a faster update and an explanatory report
-    - ask-and-tell interface via `FasterActiveElitistES`
+    - ask-and-tell interface via `FastActiveElitistES`
-    - report "Fast update report"
+    - report "Fast_update.pdf"

 Everything implemented with Python and NumPy.